Skin cancer is the most common cancer in the United States.

 Q. Basal cell and squamous cell cancers run in my family.
 What measures can I take to prevent my young children from getting skin cancer?

 A.The number one recommendation is to avoid excess sun exposure.
 Getting a suntan or sunburn increases the risk of developing basal cell or squamous cell cancer, as well as melanoma.
 Make sure your children are protected with broad-spectrum sunscreens (reapplied every two hours), wide-brimmed hats, and sunglasses.
 As much as possible, they should seek shade during peak sun times between 10 a.m. and 4 p.m.

 Q. My doctor referred me to a dermatologist for treatment of actinic keratoses.
 What are they, and can they lead to skin cancer?

 A.These small, flaky pieces of skin look a little bit like a scab.
 They can appear on the forehead and other parts of the face, as well as the neck, hands, arms and chest— all areas exposed to the sun.
 You might be able to wash or rub them off, but they tend to come back in the same place.
 Actinic keratoses are common, and many cause no problem.
 However, some can develop into squamous cell cancer.
 If you have many actinic keratoses, you may be at a higher risk for not only squamous cell cancer but also basal cell cancer or even melanoma.
-The spots can be treated by a doctor with liquid nitrogen to remove the abnormal cells.
-Be sure to reduce your sun exposure and have yearly checkups.
+The spots can be treated by a doctor with liquid nitrogen to remove the abnormal cells or with the use of topical medications to treat actinic keratoses involving a broad area.
+Always be sure to reduce your sun exposure and have yearly checkups.